martinjunior/emo/README.md

 ## Loading External Documentation

 As inline documentation is not always preferred, emo makes it possible to load external markdown files.
 External file paths should be written relatively.
-Know that emo parses all property values as markdown.

 ```scss
 /*